pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 ## Notes

-After Updating always make sure to set the capabilities if you are running on a linux server
+After Updating always make sure to set the capabilities if you are running on a linux server.

 ```sh
   setcap 'cap_net_bind_service=+ep' cells
 ```

-After upgrading to Enterprise, make sure that you have the license file, located in `~/.config/pydio/cells/pydio-license`
+After upgrading to Enterprise, make sure that you have the license file, located in `~/.config/pydio/cells/pydio-license`.